 “But . . . he’s a rebel hero!”

 “He’s a rebel traitor.”
-The man motioned; Eithne and a rebel Lapis did not know purposefully strode to Perben and the cluster of friends about him.
+The man motioned; Eithne and a guard Lapis did not know purposefully strode to Perben and the cluster of friends about him.
 “He used his completed missions as camouflage for the ones he interfered with.
 Ailis also uncovered evidence that he had a hand in hiring Ahebban’s murderer, which puts a few others in a suspicious light.”
 He did not bother to hide his observance of Baldur.

 “Is that why you’re here?”
 Meinrad scowled, his tummy jiggling as he held back stronger emotion.